WEBINAR SERIES

 Principal at Powers Pyles Sutter & Verville PC, Dianne advises health care and non-profit organizations on the development and implementation of robust compliance programs.

 Dianne also provides legal guidance on privacy, security and confidentiality matters, with particular focus on Health Insurance Portability and Accountability Act (HIPAA), 42 C.F.R.
-Part 2 and the Information Blocking Rule
+Part 2 and the Information Blocking Rule.

 Write your awesome label here.